 This command collects log files and other related files from all hosts.
-When the name of a cluster (cluster\name) is supplied with the command, it collects all the log files (.log) as well as the configuration files (.ini, .cnf), error files (.err), and option files (.opt) used by all processes belonging to the cluster, and also all the agent log files.
+When the name of a cluster (cluster\name) is supplied with the command, it collects all the log files (.log) as well as the configuration files (.ini, .cnf), error files (.err), and trace files (.trace.log.\) used by all processes belonging to the cluster, and also all the agent log files.

-When an memd agent receives the collect logs command from the mem agent it is connected with, it sets up a TCP server socket using port 0, and lets the operating system assign the actual port number.
+When an mcmd agent receives the collect logs command from the mcm agent it is connected with, it sets up a TCP server socket using port 0 by default, and lets the operating system assign the actual port number.
 All agents in the site are then instructed to perform the copying, and each of them spawns a TCP client, which connects to the TCP server socket set up earlier to copy the files over.